Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 When customer service offered by a company is positive, it leaves the customers feeling satisfied and happy, and there is a higher chance that they will come back.
 It is a marketing technique, and different companies have different approaches for interacting with customers.

 The people make the organization what it is.
-They are the foundation and hiring the right people, appropriate selection and recruitment, correct training, imbibing the necessary marketing skills, and retaining of the staff create a growing environment.
+They are the foundation and hiring the right people, appropriate selection and recruitment, correct training, imbibing the necessary marketing skills, and retaining of the staff to create a growing environment.
 It improves the chances of business development.

 The people are the crux of service delivery.